exercism/v3/languages/csharp/concepts/inheritance/about.md

 }
 ```

-Where more than one class is derived from a base class the two sub-classes will often implement different versions of a base class method.
-This is a very important principle called polymorphism.
+Where more than one class is derived from a base class the two (or more) sub-classes will often implement different versions of a base class method.
+This is a very important principle called [polymorphism][polymorphism].
 For instance in a variation on the above example we show how code using `Vehicle` can change its behavior depending on what type of vehicle has been instantiated.

 ```csharp
 abstract class Vehicle